-The sprint distance race will see some improvements for 2019 with improved swim and run routes, but will remain one of the most scenic and challenging sprint distance races in the country.
+The sprint distance event is ideal for novice triathletes, consisting of a 750m swim, 18.3km cycle and a 5km run.
+One of the most scenic and challenging sprint distance races in the country.

 One of the most challenging Standard Distance triathlons in the country.
 A 1500m swim against the iconic backdrop of Eastbourne pier, followed by 36.6km bike route with 680m (2240 feet) of climbing and a scenic seafront 10km run.

 Calum Johnson (Team Bodyworks) took a convincing win in the standard distance race at the Eastbourne Triathlon, with Team Zoot’s Dotty Bouck-Standen taking the women’s title.
 Meanwhile, Team Bodyworks dominated the podium in the sprint distance race with British Youth Champion Noah Canby taking the win for the men and Chloe Pollard defending her title in the women’s race.

 Over 230 triathletes, aged between 15 and 78, competed in the Eastbourne Triathlon on Saturday 15th June.
 Conditions were perfect as Eastbourne lived up to its sunny reputation.
 Amongst those taking part were over 60 novices, taking part in their first ever triathlon, and over 80 local Eastbourne residents.

 Local event organisers Mat Dowle and Dale Anderton, with support from headline sponsors Eastbourne College, delivered an exceptionally high-quality event.
 Seasoned triathletes, with many years of racing experience, described the event as the best they have ever raced at, with a standard of organisation which would normally be expected from international championship events.